jecroispatwit/FerLLMs-Emotional-Transition-Detection-in-GIFs/README.md

 If you'd like to contribute, feel free to fork the repository and submit a pull request.
 Please follow best practices and ensure that your code is well-documented.

 ## License
-[Specify your license, e.g., MIT, GPL, etc.]
+[Wentworth Institute Of Technology]

 ## Contact
-For questions or discussions, feel free to open an issue or reach out to me at [your email or contact info].
+For questions or discussions, feel free to open an issue or reach out to me at [jecroisp@wit.edu].